No rest for Collardi as Julius Baer grapples with Merrill

 "I will sleep much better at night knowing 50 percent of our clients come from diversified growth markets and 50 percent from Europe and Switzerland," he said.

-Perchance to dream, as some investors speculate, that he could then be in line for a top job at either UBS or Credit Suisse CSGN.VX.
+Perchance to dream, as some investors speculate, that he could then be in line for a top job at either UBS or Credit Suisse.

 "I think he's a good communicator, and in that sense, I can see him suited for an even higher job," said Thomas Braun, Zurich-based fund manager at Braun von Wyss.